-Ms. Brooker’s expertise cuts across all industries: pharmaceutical, health care (hospice, nursing, ambulance, medical device, laboratories, provider practice groups, specialists, doctors, nurses, hospitals), defense, financial services, insurance, cigarette manufacturer, higher education and proprietary schools.
-She was the architect of the financial fraud cases involving government-insured loan programs under President Obama’s Financial Fraud Enforcement Task Force, which led to billions of dollars in recoveries.
-She received numerous Justice Department awards for fraud prevention and supervised some of the Justice Department’s highest stakes cases.
-Earlier in her legal career, Ms. Brooker clerked for Judge Noel Kramer in the District of Columbia.
-She worked in the Office of General Counsel of the United States Department of Education where she was hired as part of an enforcement response to Congressional investigations of fraud in federal student aid programs deeply affecting consumers and taxpayers.
-Prior to joining the Justice Department, Ms. Brooker was a special prosecutor in the United States Attorney’s Office for the District of Columbia handling criminal trials.
+Renée’s 28 years of expertise cuts across all industries: pharmaceutical, health care (hospice, nursing, ambulance, medical device, laboratories, provider practice groups, specialists, doctors, nurses, hospitals), defense, financial services, insurance, tobacco products, higher education and for-profit schools.
+She was the architect of the financial fraud cases involving government-insured mortgage loan programs under President Obama’s Financial Fraud Enforcement Task Force, which led to billions of dollars in recoveries.
+Renée received numerous Justice Department awards for fraud prevention and supervised some of the Justice Department’s highest stakes cases.
+Prior to joining the Civil Division, she was a special prosecutor in the United States Attorney’s Office for the District of Columbia handling criminal trials.
+Earlier in her legal career, Renée clerked for Judge Noël Kramer in the District of Columbia and worked in the Office of General Counsel of the United States Department of Education where she prosecuted fraud in federal student aid programs affecting consumers and taxpayers, as part of an enforcement response to Congressional findings of fraud in the for-profit school industry.

 J.D., Georgetown University Law Center

 District of Columbia